Top Advice for Athletes From Our Professional Sleep Coaches

 Our sleep coaches start by understanding the client’s vitals (including weight, age, and blood pressure), when they take their meals on a daily basis, and their diet as a whole.
 They’re all important.
 Professional athletes also work with nutritionists to build meal plans with caloric and nutrient intakes customized for their needs.

 They may recommend dietary supplements, like melatonin, to help regulate sleep, or refer the client to a doctor if they believe there are potentially undiagnosed medical issues.
-It should be said that over-the-counter sleep aids like diphenhydramine are not part of a healthy sleep regimen.
+(Over-the-counter sleep aids like diphenhydramine are not part of a healthy sleep regimen.)
 People who find themselves using them regularly should take the time to learn what the underlying problems are.